The mutation process on the ancestral line under selection: The type process on the ancestral line

-We will give a graphical proof, which is based on the following crucial observation.
+Apart from this, our proof of Theorem \ref{thm:fluxes_rates_finite} will be based on the graphical representation and rely on the following crucial observation.
 It is obvious from Figures \ref{fig_pldASG_finite} and \ref{fig_mut_ancline} that the ancestral line can display a mutation only if, right before the mutation (in the forward direction, that is, reading the figures from left to right), the ancestral line is at the top and coincides with the immune line.
 Indeed, the pruning of all lines above a beneficial mutation in the backward direction, and the induced movement of the immune line to the top, means that, forward in time, beneficial mutations can only appear on a top line that is immune.
 And the only deleterious mutations on the ancestral line are those appearing on the immune line.
 But a deleterious mutation on the immune line induces movement of the latter to the highest level (in the backward direction), which means that deleterious mutations, too, can only be observed on an immune top line when going forward.
 With this observation in mind we are ready for the proof.